tokwanghilaw/CSMC223Midterms/README.md

 ## How to use

-midterms.cpp : compile and run.
+midterms.cpp : compile and run. <br>
 source.txt : change the operations, registers, and values.